DevOpsPlayground/Hands-on-with-Jenkins-Blue-Ocean/README.md

     ![](images/ArtifactoryAdminPage.png)

-3. Create 2 new maven repositories with the repository Key field as **libs-snapshot-local** and **libs-release-local** respctively.
+3. Create 2 new maven repositories with the repository Key field as **libs-snapshot-local** and **libs-release-local** respectively.
 You may leave the rest of the fields as is.

 ![](images/ArtifactoryNewRepo.png)